Hidden in America

 Hidden in America is a 1996 American television film about poverty in the United States.
-The film is directed by Martin Bell and stars Beau Bridges, Bruce Davison, and Alice Krige.
-Bridges plays Bill Januson, a father struggling to support his family and whose pride and optimism prevent him from seeking help until it is too late.
-Bridges was nominated for multiple awards, including a Screen Actors Guild Award and an Emmy Award.
+The film is directed by Martin Bell and stars Beau Bridges, Bruce Davison, Alice Krige, Jeff Bridges, Frances McDormand, and Jena Malone.
+Beau Bridges plays Bill Januson, a father struggling to support his family and whose pride and optimism prevent him from seeking help until it is too late.
+Bridges was nominated for multiple awards, including a Screen Actors Guild Award and an Emmy Award, while McDormand was also nominated for an Emmy Award.
 The film aired on December 1, 1996 on Showtime and was released to DVD on February 8, 2005.